getcarina/getcarina.com/_best-practices/docker-best-practices-dockerfile.md

   rather than using the ADD command in the Dockerfile.

 - Know the differences Between CMD and ENTRYPOINT.
-  Expressing exactly what you want is key to ensuring that users of your image have the right experience.
-  The CMD and ENTRYPOINT nstructions are similar in that they both specify commands that run in an image, but there is an important
+  The CMD and ENTRYPOINT instructions are similar in that they both specify commands that run in an image, but there is an important
   difference: CMD simply sets a command to run in the image if no arguments are passed to `docker run`, while ENTRYPOINT is